plonghi/loom-py3/README.md

 ## How to run ``loom``
 ``loom`` is expected to run on a Linux system.
 Although ``loom`` does not require any platform-specific library and therefore should run on any platform that runs Python 2.X in principle, it usually runs into a platform-specific problem when run on a platform other than Linux; for example, on Windows it has an issue with multiple processes, and on Mac it has an issue with TKinter GUI.

 To run ``loom``'s web frontend, the preparation is more involved.
-Please contact https://github.com/chan-y-park for the detail.
+Please contact https://github.com/plonghi for the detail.

 To run ``loom``'s web frontend on Ubuntu 18.04, see [INSTALL.md](INSTALL.md).

-### Installation
+### Installation (warning: outdated)
 * The following instruction is based on Ubuntu 14.04 LTS.
 * Install Anaconda 2.3.0
   * https://store.continuum.io/cshop/anaconda/